shirish93/shirish93.github.io/_posts/2024-01-01-leadership-styles.md

 #### Personal Leadership

-Leaders with this style foster your personal growth, watch out for your potential career-wise, guide you towards tools and techniques to improve yourself, and make sure you're performing the best you can.
+Leaders with this style incubate your personal growth, watch out for your potential career-wise, guide you towards tools and techniques to improve yourself, and make sure you're performing the best you can.
 They empower you to push yourself as hard as you can go, and make you understand the worth of your work.
 They clear the blockers standing on your way, and help you see your mission more clearly.
 They touch you at a personal level, as a mentor.

-* **Key Attributes:** Strong interpersonal skills, mentoring and coaching, fostering individual growth, building trust and rapport.
+* **Key Attributes:** Strong interpersonal skills, mentoring and coaching, encouraging individual growth, building trust and rapport.
-* **Strengths:** Creates a positive and supportive work environment, helps individuals reach their full potential, promotes collaboration and knowledge sharing.
+* **Strengths:** Creates a positive and supportive work environment, helps individuals reach their full potential, promotes teamwork and knowledge sharing.
 * **Weaknesses:** Can be overly individualistic, neglecting the collective needs of the team, potential for favoritism.
 * **Example:** Somebody's team lead, could be a great mentor!